 Setting Description Non ECC No error checking or error reporting is done.
-EC Only Errors are detected, but no corrections will be made.
-Hardware Errors are detected, and single bit errors are corrected.
-Auto Whatever form of error checking that the memory supports is used.
+EC Errors are detected, but no corrections will be made.
+ECC Hardware Errors are detected, and single bit errors are corrected.

 DRAM Refresh Rate

 This option specifies the interval between refresh signals to DRAM system memory.
 The settings are 15.6 us (microseconds), 31.2 us, 62.4 us, 124.8 us, or 249.6 us.